pragyabeep/power-bi-project/README.md

 # power-bi-project
-ecommerce sales dashboard analysis using power bi
+this project is about creating and providing ease to ecommerce sales dashboard analysis using power bi